 Notario Fraud: Find legal help or report someone suspected of illegally advertising immigration legal services.

-Northwest Immigrants Rights Project: published an advisory on Deferred Action for Childhood Arrivals, the 2012 federal action providing temporary protection from deportation to undocumented people brought to the United States as children.ACLU: The San Diego office of this advocacy group publishes a Deportation Preparedness guide in Spanish and English.
+Northwest Immigrants Rights Project: published an advisory on Deferred Action for Childhood Arrivals, the 2012 federal action providing temporary protection from deportation to undocumented people brought to the United States as children.ACLU: The San Diego office of this advocacy group publishes a Deportation Preparedness guide.